C0d3-5t3w/GoHexToAscii/README.md

 # GoHexToAscii

-* Converts hex files in a selected folder and converts them to plain text ascii in a desired folder.
+* Converts hex files in a selected folder and puts the plain text ascii files in a desired folder.

 # How to: